madhav-singla/test/README.md

 - **CSS**: Styling the to-do list for a simple and clean design.
 - **JavaScript**: Making the application interactive, including task addition, deletion, and completion functionality.

-# first change in main branch
+# first change in conflict-demo